The Dundies: Plot

-Michael Scott (Steve Carell) is the only person who looks forward to "The Dundies", his annual awards show at the local Chili's restaurant.
-Jim Halpert (John Krasinski) tries to dissuade Michael from once again awarding Pam Beesly (Jenna Fischer) the "World's Longest Engagement" award.
-Meanwhile, Dwight Schrute (Rainn Wilson) learns that there is graffiti about Michael on the ladies' room wall (later revealed to have been written by Pam), and his attempts to investigate are embarrassingly unsuccessful.
+Michael Scott is the only person who looks forward to "The Dundies", his annual office awards show at the local Chili's restaurant.
+Many of the awards given by Michael at past Dundies, as well as most of his jokes during the "ceremony," are offensive and/or make embarrassing references to his employees' personal lives.
+Jim Halpert tries to dissuade Michael from once again awarding Pam Beesly the "World's Longest Engagement" award.
+Meanwhile, Dwight Schrute learns that there is graffiti about Michael on the ladies' room wall, and his attempts to investigate are embarrassingly unsuccessful.

 At the awards show, Michael's performance as MC falls flat.
-Ryan Howard (B. J. Novak) is embarrassed when Michael awards him "Hottest in the Office".
-Pam's fiancé Roy Anderson (David Denman) and Darryl Philbin (Craig Robinson) leave, taking Pam with them.
-In the parking lot, Roy and Pam argue, and Pam returns alone to the restaurant, where she begins drinking beer and margaritas.
-Heckled by other customers, Michael decides to end the show, but an intoxicated Pam leads the office in encouraging him to continue.
-Relieved upon winning the Dundie for "Whitest Sneakers" (as opposed to a demeaning and sexual award), Pam gives a drunken acceptance speech and kisses Jim on the lips.
+Ryan Howard is embarrassed when Michael awards him "Hottest in the Office".
+Pam's fiancé Roy Anderson and Darryl Philbin leave, taking Pam with them.
+In the parking lot, Roy and Pam argue, and Pam returns alone to the restaurant, where she begins soliciting partially-drank alcoholic beverages from other customers.
+Heckled by other customers, Michael becomes despondent and decides to end the show, but an intoxicated Pam leads the office in encouraging him to continue.
+Relieved upon winning the Dundie for "Whitest Sneakers" (as opposed to "Longest Engagement"), Pam gives a drunken and heartfelt acceptance speech and kisses Jim on the lips.
 This leaves Jim surprised, but happy.

-As Jim recaps the Dundies for the camera, Pam stares at Jim with dazed fascination and then falls off her stool, and Dwight springs to her rescue, thinking Pam is having a seizure.
-He then tries to take off his dress shirt and tie, but a Chili's employee stops him.
-The employee then talks to the camera and says that Pam apparently was sneaking drinks off of others' tables, which is against the restaurant's rules.
-He then tells the audience that he Xeroxed her driver's license and she is never welcome at Chili's again.
-After the party is over, Pam runs to the camera and screams "I would just like to say that this was the best Dundies ever!
-Whoo!".
-In the parking lot, Pam admits to Jim that it was she who wrote the graffiti.
-She begins to ask Jim a question, but stops when she notices the camera.
-Jim helps Pam into Angela Martin's (Angela Kinsey) car and smiles as they leave.